Supporting your vagina and vulva

 understand your vagina and it's close relationship to your menstrual cycle.

 Your vagina contains its own unique microbiome, which is a balance of bacteria, viruses and fungi.
-This balance of microbes in the vagina is important for your vaginal health.

 Many of the common vaginal conditions can be improved by working to balance the vaginal microbiome.